LNP-BP/LNPBPs/lnpbp-0020.md

     precision Precision

 interface RGB20
-    global spec :: Specification
+    -- Asset specification containing ticker, name, precision etc. global spec :: Specification

     -- Contract text is separated from the nominal since it must not be -- changeable by the issuer.
     global ricardianContract :: [Unicode]
-    -- The difference between `global _ :: [_]` and `global _? :: _` is that
-    -- the first indicates that the global state may not be present, while -- the second requires the state must be present and have a form of array -- of the elements.

-    -- state which accumulates amounts issued
+    -- State which accumulates amounts issued
     global issuedSupply+ :: Amount
-    -- state which accumulates amounts burned
+    -- State which accumulates amounts burned
     global burnedSupply* :: Amount
-    -- state which accumulates amounts burned and then replaced global repalcedSupply* :: Amount
+    -- State which accumulates amounts burned and then replaced global repalcedSupply* :: Amount

     -- Right to do a secondary (post-genesis) issue